oracle-livelabs/apex/apex-professional-hol19/migrating-applications.md

 In this Lab, You will install a **Sample Application** in a new workspace you created either on **APEX Service** or **APEX on Autonomous Database**.
 Please follow the steps in **Hands-on Lab 01** to provision an instance or to create workspace on **APEX Service** or **APEX on Autonomous Database**.

-1. Login to the new Workspace you created.
+1. Log in to the new Workspace you created.

   ![Login to new workspace you created](images/login-to-dev.png " ")